 We went back to Pigeon Forge this trip for another meal and pottery making demonstration at The Pottery House Cafe and Pigeon River Pottery.
-And we also tried zorbing at The Outdoor Gravity Park and snow tubing at Ober Gatlinburg (lots of fun…more on that in a future post), but we spent most of our time visiting Ripley’s attractions.
-There are eight of them now in Gatlinburg, although we only made it to five:
+And we also tried zorbing at The Outdoor Gravity Park and snow tubing at Ober Gatlinburg (lots of fun…more on that in a future post), but we spent most of our time visiting the Aquarium and other great Ripley’s attractions in Gatlinburg.
+The city boasts eight of them now, although we only made it to the following five.

 - Aquarium of the Smokies

 Some Tennessee-native friends of ours, when they found out we were planning a trip to Gatlinburg, insisted we visit the Aquarium of the Smokies while we were there.

 They told us it how huge it was.
 They went on and on about all the great exhibits.
 They described the winding glass tunnel with the moving walkway that transports you through tanks filled sharks and sea turtles and school upon school of fish.

 But then, after raving on this World-class aquarium for at least 15 minutes, our friends started to backpedal a bit.
 They worried that perhaps they’d made it sound better than it was.

 Perhaps we’d been to bigger and better aquariums elsewhere — this one, after all, is only ranked 5th Best Aquarium in the World.
 They were concerned that, maybe, they’d built it up so much that we’d be disappointed when we actually saw it with our own eyes.